booklore-app/booklore-docs/docs/email-setup.md

 > 💡 **Tip:** You can add multiple recipients such as family members, friends, or different devices (Kindle, tablet, etc.)

 > 🚀 **Quick Send Ready:** Once you have configured a default email provider and default recipient, you can send books with one click using "Quick Book Send" from any book card.
+Your default settings are personal to your account.

 ---